imagekit-developer/imagekit-go/README.md

 https://ik.imagekit.io/your_imagekit_id/endpoint/tr:h-300,w-400:rt-90/default-image.jpg
 ```

+### 2. Using full image URL**
-### 2. This method allows you to add transformation parameters to an existing, complete URL that is already mapped to ImageKit using the ```src``` parameter.
-Use this method if you have the absolute image URL stored in your database.
+This method allows you to add transformation parameters to an absolute URL.
+For example, if you have configured a custom CNAME and have absolute asset URLs in your database or CMS, you will often need this.

 ```
 import (